IlluminatePossibilities/TheGlobalVariables/README.md

 ### a.
 Overview & Value Proposition

-The Spotight App project aims to solve two issues that are faced by any non-profit organization: minimizing the operating cost, and increasing the visibility of available services.
+The Spotlight App project aims to solve two issues that are faced by any non-profit organization: minimizing the operating cost and increasing the visibility of available services.

 Many non-profits choose to minimize their operating costs by cutting the budget of anything other than direct program expenses or to “support the cause”.
 Most often, this causes non-profits to experience slow growth or an inability to become sustainable due to a lack of investment in infrastructure and management.
 In many cases, the non-profit is left with a few volunteers to shoulder much of the work.

-On the other hand, the lack of visibility of non-profits and their offerings creates a barrier of access for the people who can benefit most from these programs.
-The decentralization and lack of support between non-profits create gaps of service and overall impact.
+On the other hand, the lack of visibility of non-profits and their offerings creates a barrier to access for the people who can benefit most from these programs.
+The decentralization and lack of support between non-profits create gaps in service and overall impact.

 Our proposed solution tackles the lack of visibility by enabling Spotlight App to be a central hub where non-profits are empowered to identify their service capabilities and publicize their offerings.
-THe Spotlight App also enables the candidates to find services by providing smart recommendations based on the information provided by them and their geographical preferences.
-The Spolight Mobile App brings the non-profit services closer to the candidates, as [85% of Americans currently own a smartphone](https://www.pewresearch.org/internet/fact-sheet/mobile/).
+The Spotlight App also enables the candidates to find services by providing smart recommendations based on the information provided by users and their geographical preferences.
+The Spotlight Mobile App brings the non-profit services closer to the candidates, as [85% of Americans currently own a smartphone](https://www.pewresearch.org/internet/fact-sheet/mobile/).
 The map view of the non-profit offerings makes it convenient for candidates to locate the services closest to their desired locations (school, home, work).
 In addition, the prediction capability of our solution helps non-profits identify the offering gaps, and predict the future desirable career paths.
-Our solution leverages AWS Pinpoint to collect usage data which essentially provides meaningful metrics to guide admintrators and non-profits to improve their offerings and the application usability.
+Our solution leverages AWS Pinpoint to collect usage data which essentially provides meaningful metrics to guide administrators and non-profits to improve their offerings and the application usability.

 During the design process, we prioritized finding a cost-effective solution, without compromising the efficiency or the usability of the product.
-Our proposed solution reduces the cost of the human resources by automating most of the manual processes that are typically performed by volunteers and employees.
+Our proposed solution reduces the cost of human resources by automating most of the manual processes that are typically performed by volunteers and employees.
 This frees them to focus on what is the most important for non-profits (conducting fundraising events, meeting candidates and nonprofits).
-Calendly is used to replace the traditional means of communciation (such as phone calls and emails) for scheduling meetings.
-A recommendation engine is used to simplify the interview process by taking the candidates profile and needs as inputs, and provide smart initial recommendations for a career roadmap.
+Calendly is used to replace the traditional means of communication (such as phone calls and emails) for scheduling meetings.
+A recommendation engine is used to simplify the interview process by taking the candidate's profile and needs as inputs and providing smart initial recommendations for a career roadmap.

 To reduce the cost of infrastructure, we introduced Serverless along with an affordable technology stack (such as D3, Vuejs, AWS Amplify).
-The use of serverless means that the development team do not need to spend time building, securing and maintaining servers.
-By using D3 and Vuejs for the frontend development, and AWS Amplify for the backend development, the Spolight App can be developed and deployed faster and more affordably.
+The use of serverless means that the development team does not need to spend time building, securing and maintaining servers.
+By using D3 and Vuejs for the frontend development, and AWS Amplify for the backend development, the Spotlight App can be developed and deployed faster and more affordably.

 ### b.
-High Level Archecture Diagram
+High-Level Architecture Diagram

 ![Architecture Diagram](docs/architecture.png)